PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 module.exports = divideByAndSum
 ```

 This is what an optimization candidate should look like.
-We've taken the function from the code base, put it in it's own file and exported it with `module.exports`.
+The idea is that we take the function from the code base and place it in its own file, exposing the function with `module.exports`.

-The goal is to have an independent module, that we can benchmark in
+The goal is to have an independent module, that we can benchmark in isolation.
-isolation.

 We can now write a simple benchmark for it: